alaanuqtah/alaanuqtah/README.md

 - 👋 Hi, I’m Alaa Harby
 - 👀 I’m interested in everything and anything
-- 🌱 I’m currently learning frontend development
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on anything creative
 - 📫 How to reach me alaaharby62@gmail.com